Caliikha/MatrixVectorLib/README.md

 If you are using a linux terminal.
 Use the following command:

     g++ -std=c++17 -g -o run Main.cpp ./Vector2.cpp ./Vector3.cpp ./Vector4.cpp ./Matrix2x2.cpp ./Matrix3x3.cpp ./Matrix4x4.cpp && ./run && rm run

+If the terminal does not run the command, try installing or updating g++

+    sudo apt install build-essential

 If you are using a separate IDE (e.g Visual Studio).
 Follow these steps: